 Speed of Funding

-Short-term lenders aren’t beholden to the same regulations as banks.
-As a result, the underwriting process is far less involved.
-This means the application process is less comprehensive and paperwork heavy.
-Because of this, short-term loans are funded quickly.
-In many cases, borrowers can receive funding as soon as same day.
+Alternative short term lenders don’t adhere to the same regulations as banks, so the underwriting process is far less involved.
+With less paperwork and a streamlined application process, short term loans are quickly funded.
+In many cases, borrowers receive funding as soon as the same day.

 Easy to Qualify

 Traditional term loans funded by banks often have stricter requirements than alternative online lenders.
-For example, many banks will only lend to businesses who’ve been in operation for two years or longer, with a good credit score and that can offer collateral, such as equipment or inventory.
+For example, many banks will lend only to businesses that have been in operation for 2 years or longer, that have a good credit score and can offer equipment or inventory as collateral.

 Alternative lenders offer capital to a wider selection of business owners.
-While every short-term lender has different minimum requirements, if you can meet the following qualifications, you may qualify for some amount of funding:
+While every short term lender has different minimum requirements, if you can meet the following qualifications, you could qualify for some amount of funding:

 - 1+ year in business